-The Company made two key appointments to its senior leadership team during the year as it continued to build its inhouse technical, commercial, legal and operational expertise to progress the Jaguar Project towards financing, development and operations.
-Highly experienced international mining executive Mr Wayne Foote was appointed as General Manager - Operations, commencing with the Company in late July, while the Company's external legal counsel, Ms Júlia Oliveira, has joined Centaurus' in-house team in Brazil as Legal and Commercial Manager.
+The Company made a number of key appointments to its Board and senior leadership team during the year as it continued to build its in-house technical, commercial, legal and operational expertise to progress the Jaguar Project towards financing, development and operations.
+In August 2022 former Vale, WMC and BHP executive, Dr Natalia Streltsova was appointed as a Non-Executive Director.
+Dr Streltsova's significant experience in nickel processing has enhanced Board capability in a key area for the business.